FrictionFree/ApplicationInsights-Home/Schemas/ExceptionData.md

     Identifier of where the exception was thrown in code.
 Used for exceptions grouping.
 Typically a combination of exception type and a function from the call stack.

-    **Question**: This is a new limit.
-It is aligned with other names.
-Verify it's ok

     Max length: 1024

-    This field is optional.

-1. **crashThreadId** : int

-    The crashing thread id for Windows Store apps.

-    **Question**: Is it used by any of SDKs?
-Should it be deprecated?

     This field is optional.